CorruptedByCPU/CorruptedByCPU/README.md

  A system that is detached from reality.
 Fully resident in memory.
 (Yep, no installation on hard drive needed.)

+PS: I'm looking for a *really* small C compiler that won't be bigger (in Bytes) than the current Cyjon/Fern-Night operating system :D **Good Luck!**

 ![Cyjon 0.2099](https://blackdev.org/shot/2116.png?)